Milly Witkop: United States

-She was not only active in the syndicalist and feminist movement, but also worked to fight racism and anti-Semitism.
+Witkop was not only active in the syndicalist and feminist movement, but also worked to fight racism and anti-Semitism.
 She was often frustrated by what she considered an unwillingness to fight anti-Semitism in the labor movement.
 The rise of the Nazi Party in Germany in the late 1920s greatly troubled Witkop.
 After the Reichstag fire in February 1933, Witkop and Rocker fled Germany for the United States via Switzerland, France, and the UK.
 In the US, the couple continued to give lectures and write about anarchist topics.
 During the Spanish Civil War from 1936 to 1939, they started an awareness campaign to educate Americans about the events in Spain.
 In Fall 1937, the two moved to the Mohegan Commune near Lake Mohegan in Crompond.
 After World War II broke out, Witkop, like her husband and other anarchists such as Max Nettlau and Diego Abad de Santillán, supported the Allies because she felt Nazism could not be defeated with pacifist means.

 After World War II, Witkop had some sympathy for the Zionist movement, but was skeptical as to whether a nation state could solve the "Jewish question".
 She favored the idea of bi-nationality developed by Martin Buber and Ahad Ha'am.
 The Mohegan commune, especially Witkop, was active in sending material support to German anarchists.
 They sent several hundred packages to Germany.

 Witkop died on November 23, 1955.
 She had been suffering from difficulties of breathing for months.